zkutalik/ssimp_software/header_translation.md

 - `N`  N, all_total
 - `EAF` all_maf

+### Things to consider
-Plink only operates with A1
+- Plink only operates with A1
-Plink only has NMISS
+- Plink only has NMISS
-Plink has no EAF by default
+- Plink has no EAF by default
-quicktest no N, no EAF
+- quicktest no N, no EAF

+Maybe we should operate without EAF, as it is hardly ever reported...